 If environmental indicators don’t improve in the next 5-15 years, what’s most likely is a strengthening popular backlash against business and increasingly drastic regulatory responses from governments.”

-The UN Special Rapporteur on human rights and the environment has stated, in the Framework Principles, that:
+In July 2018 The UN Special Rapporteur on human rights and the environment, John Knox, developed Framework Principles on Human Rights and the Environment which state that:

 “businesses should comply with all applicable environmental laws, issue clear policy commitments to meet their responsibility to respect human rights through environmental protection, implement human rights due diligence processes (including human rights impact assessments) to identify, prevent, mitigate and account for how they address their environmental impacts on human rights, and enable the remediation of any adverse environmental human rights impacts they cause or to which they contribute”.